jaishnavsobti-jpg/Ecom-sales-analyser/README.md

 ## Context

-Built as part of a self-directed technical curriculum alongside AI, cybersecurity, and Python coursework — applying SQL skills to a business analytics use case relevant to e-commerce and digital marketing operations.
+Built as part of a self-directed technical curriculum alongside AI, cybersecurity, and Python coursework.
+Applying SQL skills to a business analytics use case relevant to e-commerce and digital marketing operations.